jvpoulos/ga-lottery/README.md

-Reproduce figures, tables, and empirical estimates in "Wealth, Officeholding, and Elite Ideology in Antebellum Georgia"
+Reproduce figures, tables, and empirical estimates in "Wealth, Officeholding, and Elite Ideology in Antebellum Georgia."
+Data sources are described in the paper.

 #Contents
 * `lottery.Rdata` contains the datasets used for the analysis